A

 Smart Meter

-A digital gas or electricity meter that automatically records your energy usage and sends the data to your supplier in near real-time.
-This enables accurate billing, eliminates manual meter readings, and allows access to smart tariff like Agile or Outgoing Octopus, where energy prices can vary based on the time of day or market conditions.
+A gas or electricity meter that automatically records your energy usage and sends the data to your supplier in near real-time.
+This enables accurate billing, eliminates manual meter readings, and allows access to smart tariffs like Agile or Outgoing Octopus, where energy prices can vary based on the time of day or market conditions.

 Related Terms: Smart Tariff | Time-Of-Use Tariff